 The most common symptom of Hodgkin lymphoma is one or more enlarged (swollen) lymph nodes.
 The enlarged lymph node may be in the neck, upper chest, armpit, abdomen or groin.
 The swollen lymph node is usually painless.

 Other signs and symptoms of Hodgkin lymphoma may include:

 - Persistent cough and shortness of breath (if the Hodgkin lymphoma is located in the chest)

 - Itchy skin

 - Abdominal pain or swelling and feeling of fullness (due to an enlarged spleen)

-- Lymph node pain after drinking alcohol
+- Occasional pain in lymph nodes after drinking alcohol (uncommon but specific symptom).

 *B symptoms.
 Fever, drenching night sweats and loss of more than 10 percent of body weight over six months are sometimes termed "B symptoms."
 These symptoms are significant to the prognosis and staging of the disease.